-My Dear Sir.
-I see that Mr. Murphy and others have been expelled for non-payment of dues.
+My Dear Sir: I see that Mr. Murphy and others have been expelled for non-payment of dues.
 I am sure that I am most guilty in this particular, and must also be put out; but before I go I would like to say that Democracy never rested upon a technicality nor good government upon a formula.
 I have disagreed with Tammany Hall from the beginning, and I disagree with it or them now, but I would never regard delinquency in club dues as a sufficient offense to put it or them on trial.
 I can think of many more things which I wish them to explain, transcending in importance mere non-payment of club dues.
 I do not approve of your action in expelling Mr. Murphy and the others.
 If you wish to fight, fight hard and fight fair and big.
 This will insure respect for your cause.
 As it is your friends are busy trying to make your case respectable.
 Very truly yours, MARTIN W. LITTLETON.

-Mf.
-Smith expressed again his views of the action of Judge O'Dwyer."
-My 'knowledge of Judge O'Dwyer."
-My 'knowledge of Judge O'Dwyer."
+Mr. Smith expressed again his views of the action of Judge O'Dwyer."
 My 'knowledge of Judge O'Dwyer." he said, "is that he has been one of the most faithful and fawning of men to the bosses of Tammany Hall.
 It was not until Mr. Murphy had refused his aid to attempt to land for O'Dwyer the nomination for a higher judicial office that the Judge decided Murphy was a wicked boss."